Frank Calabrese Sr.: Later criminal accusations

 On June 8, 2011, Calabrese was indicted on charges of conspiracy to defraud the United States and attempting to prevent seizure of Calabrese's property.
 The charges were announced the next morning by the U.S. Attorney's Office in Chicago.
 Calabrese was accused of plotting with a former prison chaplain to recover a violin hidden in a Wisconsin house.

 Personal life and death

 Calabrese and his first wife, Dolores, divorced in 1984.
-He had four children: Frank Jr., Kurt, Nick, and Emmilio, by a long time Cuban mistress from New York by the name of Flor Sosa.
-During an interview, Kurt stated that the youngest Calabrese son, Nick, did not get involved with their father's criminal enterprise, presumably due to the age difference between Nick and his two elder brothers.
+He had three children with her; Frank Jr., Kurt, Nick.

 Calabrese resided in Oak Brook, Illinois, until his imprisonment in the mid-1990s.

 Calabrese died at the age of 75, on December 25, 2012, at the Federal Medical Center, Butner, North Carolina.
 The Federal Bureau of Prisons did not release details for the cause of death.